yiminghe/micro-front-end-nextjs/README.md

 # micro-front-end-nextjs

-micro front end application using garfish and nextjs(with some patches)
+micro front end application using garfish and nextjs(with a single line patch)

 ## demo